New examples of writing discussions, between Ruth and Naomi, and also between Ruth and Boaz.

 Boaz appeared at the field for a working visit, and he said to the reapers: “The Lord be with you!”
 And they answered, “The Lord bless you.” (v.
 4)

 These were certainly (meaningful) standard formulas used by Boaz and the people.
-Thereafter he had to speak about the work with the servant in charge, and probably he made use of a secretary to provide orders in writing.
+Thereafter he had to speak about the work with the servant in charge, and certainly he made use of a secretary to provide orders in writing concerning the work on the field.

 5 and Boaz said “Whose maiden is this?”
 6 And the servant who was in charge of the reapers answered, “It is the Moabite maiden, who came back with Na′omi from the country of Moab.
 7 She said, ‘Pray, let me glean and gather among the sheaves after the reapers.’
 So she came, and she has continued from early morning until now, without resting even for a moment.”